intel/cm-compiler/clang/compute_sdk/docs/cmlangspec/cmlangspec.rst

   when CM_HAS_TF32 macro is defined.
 It's not a real data type meaning C for Metal compiler treats ``int`` as a tensor floating point data type for a function expecting a tensor parameter.

+* bfloat16: brain 16-bit floating point data type is only supported for Gen12+ hardware platforms, when CM_HAS_BF16 macro is defined.

+* bfloat8: brain 8-bit floating point data type is only supported for Xe3+ hardware platforms, when CM_HAS_BF8 macro is defined.
+It's not a real data type meaning C for Metal compiler treats ``unsigned char`` as a brain 8-bit floating point data type for functions expecting a parameter of the bfloat8 type.

+* hfloat8: half 8-bit floating point data type is only supported for Xe3p+ hardware platforms, when CM_HAS_HF8 macro is defined.
+It's not a real data type meaning C for Metal compiler treats ``char`` as a half 8-bit floating point data type for functions expecting a parameter of the hfloat8 type.

 The C for Metal compiler will issue an error message for unsupported data types.